waftoitsecurity/GameFiles-GameHosting/README.md

-# cs1.6-mods
+# Game mods - StartUP Game Hosting from Serbia
-For a customer from Serbia we will make mods for cs 1.6 servers freely available and update them as required.
-You are welcome to support us :)
+For a game hosting customer from Serbia we provide all necessary mods - CS 1.6, CSGO, SAMP, plugins and mods.
+The mods are updated
+Download is for free!